komaksym/biggitybiggityO/README.md

 This project provides one of the **most complete python code complexity datasets** available — combining multiple sources.
 It opens the door for:

+- Research on time-complexity prediction
+- ML modeling for Big-O classification
-- Exploratory Data Analysis on the relationship of code to time complexity
+- Exploratory analysis of algorithmic patterns
-- Machine learning model building
-- Research
+- Reproducible experimentation

 👉 If you find this project useful, don’t forget to **⭐ star this repository** to support its growth!